lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   The objective of this tutorial is to use LAMMPS and create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
+   The goal of this tutorial is to use LAMMPS and create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
    An all atoms description is used, with charged atoms connected by bonds constraints.

-   Once the system created, a constant force will be applied to the 2 ends of the polymer, and its length will be measured with time.
+   Once the system is created, a constant stretching force will be applied to both ends of the polymer, and its length will be measured with time.

 .. include:: ../../contact/needhelp.rst